 21 Sep 2020 • Anna Xambó • Post a comment

-It has been a pleasure to be virtually back at NOTAM, this time to join the Online Meetup for Women in Arts and Technology September, organised by Mariam Gviniashvili and Jenny Berger Myhre.
+It has been a pleasure to be virtually back at NOTAM in Norway, this time to join the Online Meetup for Women in Arts and Technology September, organised by Mariam Gviniashvili and Jenny Berger Myhre.

 The next meetup is scheduled on October 19, 7:00pm-9:00pm GMT+2 (Oslo time), don't miss it!
 It is the perfect platform to discuss your work-in-progress in a safe space (this as other NOTAM events are based on the Berlin Code of Conduct).
 See you in the next WiAT meetup!